What’s in an XPUB?

 The following packages are available on GitHub and via npm:

-- @swan-bitcoin/xpub-lib — A JavaScript library that derives bitcoin addresses from extended public keys.
+@swan-bitcoin/xpub-lib — A JavaScript library derives bitcoin addresses from extended public keys.

 Future Developments